School Counseling Department

 How does your child experience school counseling services?

-- Individual Counseling-Assisting students in a positive, safe and confidential setting to address issues that ‘get in the way’ of’ school achievement.
-Assisting students with goal formation and planning.
+- Individual Counseling-Assisting students in a positive, safe and confidential setting to address issues that ‘get in the way of school achievement, and assisting students with goal formation and planning.

 - Small Group Counseling- A process where students sharing similar issues or concerns work together in a small group environment consisting of about 3-6 peers.
 Topics are based on the needs of the students and may include divorce or changing families, grief and loss, friendship and social skills, study skills, conflict resolution, anger management, self-esteem, and stress-management.